joost2076/joost2076.github.io/_posts/2023-09-29-learning-appium-for-android.markdown

 ```
   const capabilities = {
     # related to the device and its driver
+    "platformName": "Android",
     "appium:deviceName": "Android",
-    "appium:automationName": "UiAutomator2", -> the name of the driver doing the automation
+    "appium:automationName": "UiAutomator2", #-> the name of the driver doing the automation
-    "appium:avd":  "Pixel_6_API_34",         -> name of the emulator that is going to be used, it should exist but it will be started if not already running
+    "appium:avd":  "Pixel_6_API_34",         #-> name of the emulator that is going to be used, it should exist but it will be started if not already running

     # related to the app to test
-    "appium:appPackage": "org.wikipedia.dev",->the application id of your app.
+    "appium:appPackage": "org.wikipedia.dev",#->the application id of your app.
 You can find it in the build.gradle?? file.
-    "appium:app": PACKAGE_PATH,              ->the path to where the apk of the build you want to test is located.
+    "appium:app": PACKAGE_PATH,              #->the path to where the apk of the build you want to test is located.
 Will be installed.
-    "appium:appActivity": "org.wikipedia.main.MainActivity", -> what page of your app you want to open
+    "appium:appActivity": "org.wikipedia.main.MainActivity", #-> what screen of your app you want to open
   }

 ```